About the Author: Christopher Canwell is a dating coach and runs a blog and a YouTube channel.

 The men telling the joke was also showing leadership, and social power.

-- Some lame-ass “relationship control”
+Some lame, low-quality “relationship control”

 To change a woman’s mind and to save an ending relationship, the author seems to suggest that “dread game”, fear and anxiety are the answer.